Best 4th of July Crafts, Recipes and Games

 4th of July Noise Maker

-You will need: Plastic water bottle; red, white, or blue spray paint and half-inch electrical tape; beans, gravel, or beads (any small objects); newspaper.
+You will need: plastic water bottle; red, white, or blue spray paint and half-inch electrical tape; beans, gravel, or beads (any small objects); newspaper.
 Lay out the newspaper and then spray water bottles with one of the colors you choose (remove lid).
 Let dry completely then add beans, gravel or beads inside.
 Put the top on the bottle and decorate with red, white and blue tape.
 Shake it up when attending 4th of July parades!

-You will need: Heavy card stock or construction paper and liquid tempera paints; sponges (shaped like stars); straws; plastic pot scrubbers; stamps and cookie cutters.
+You will need: heavy card stock or construction paper; liquid tempera paints; sponges (shaped like stars); straws; plastic pot scrubbers; stamps and cookie cutters.
 Use the sponges, stamps, scrubbers and cookie cutters to press designs onto your paper.
 Drop dabs of paint and blow on them with a straw for a wonderful fireworks design.
 (Safety tip: To prevent kids from accidentally sucking up the paint, put a small slit in the straw near the top).
 Use black paper to make white fireworks.
 Add glitter to make your fireworks sparkle.

 Patriotic Wands or Torches

-Toilet paper or paper towel tubes, rolled up newspapers or dowel rods will all create a great wand or torch.
+You will need: toilet paper or paper towel tubes, rolled up newspapers or dowel rods will all create a great wand or torch.
 Paint the tubes red, white and blue and then cut out paper strips or use streamers and tape them to the end of the rolls.
 Use red paper to look like fire.

 You will need: Wilton Candy Melts in Red, White and Royal Blue; Oreo Cookies; 4-inch; Lollipop sticks; assorted sprinkles (small or large stars); 3 Microwave-safe cups and Snack Size resealable plastic bags (optional – for drizzle decorations).
 Separate Oreos into two halves.
 Melt a small amount of white candy melts in the Microwave in 20-second increments, stirring well after each.
 Dip the end of a lollipop stick into the melted candy, and sandwich it between both halves of the Oreo.
 Allow the candy to cool and firm completely.
 Repeat this process half in the red and half in the blue melts.
 Decorate with sprinkles.